oracle/terraform-provider-oci/website/docs/r/core_volume.html.markdown

 The following attributes are exported:

-* `auto_tuned_vpus_per_gb` - The number of Volume Performance Units per GB that this volume is effectively tuned to when it's idle.
+* `auto_tuned_vpus_per_gb` - The number of Volume Performance Units per GB that this volume is effectively tuned to.
+* `autotune_policies` - The list of autotune policies enabled for this volume.
+	* `autotune_type` - This specifies the type of autotunes supported by OCI.
+	* `max_vpus_per_gb` - This will be the maximum VPUs/GB performance level that the volume will be auto-tuned temporarily based on performance monitoring.
 * `availability_domain` - The availability domain of the volume.
 Example: `Uocm:PHX-AD-1`
 * `block_volume_replicas` - The list of block volume replicas of this volume.
 	* `availability_domain` - The availability domain of the block volume replica.
 Example: `Uocm:PHX-AD-1`